Updated: May 19

 From Gulf Shores, AL to Apalachicola, FL there are 232 miles of stunning beaches that are easily accessible from most mid-west, mid-atlantic, and southern states.
 Beautiful beach towns like Perdido Key, Navarre Beach, Grayton Beach, Mexico Beach, and Port St. Joe; as well as bigger cities like Pensacola, Destin, and Panama City beckon cold weary travelers at Spring Break.
 There is something for everyone on this gorgeous stretch of the Gulf of Mexico Coast.
 There are five major reasons to jump in the car and head south, it's less crowded than the summer season, the weather is pleasant with highs in the 70's, the accommodation prices are lower, it is generally family oriented, there is lots to do besides the beach.
+For more information, check out my other blog posts on the Gulf Coast, 19 Gulf Coast Photos to Inspire You to Plan a Trip and Navarre Beach, A Gem on the Gulf Coast.

 It's Generally Not Crowded